kfinley/cloud-platform/README.md

 ## !Experimental! ##

-This is a template for a cloud based platform using a hybrid of Microservices and Serverless based back end.
-The system is built using C# [.NET Core](https://github.com/dotnet/core) and TypeScript as the primary languages where C# and TypeScript are used for Serverless functions, C# is used for Microservices, and TypeScript is used with a [VueJs](https://github.com/vuejs/vue) front end.
+This is a template for a AWS targeted cloud platform using Microservices and Serverless based back ends.
+The system is built using C# [.NET Core](https://github.com/dotnet/core) and TypeScript as the primary languages where C# and TypeScript are used for Serverless functions, C# is used for Microservices, and TypeScript is used for IaC using [AWS CDK](https://github.com/aws/aws-cdk) and the front end whih uses [VueJs](https://github.com/vuejs/vue).

-This setup provides a full local development environment with AWS services running locally using [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/create-dev-container) or [GitHub Codespaces](https://github.com/features/codespaces).
+This setup provides a full local development environment with AWS services running locally using [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/create-dev-container) or [GitHub Codespaces](https://github.com/features/codespaces), Docker, and [Serverless Framework](https://www.serverless.com) using [Serverless Offline](https://github.com/dherault/serverless-offline) (Serverless Framework is not used for deployments and is only used for local development).

 The template currently includes a Vue2 client and two services (User and WebSockets).